Arthur Guinness: Politics and religion

 Guinness was a deeply religious man whose personal motto was Spes Mea in Deo, Latin for "My Hope is in God".
 Although he never converted to Methodism during his life, instead remaining a member of the Church of Ireland, his diaries indicate that his faith was influenced by that of John Wesley and the Methodist model of evangelical social work.
 He served as treasurer and later Governor of Meath Hospital and frequently donated money to St Patrick's Cathedral, Dublin.
 Another religious inspiration for Guinness was Robert Raikes, who promoted Sunday school as a method of eliminating crime by introducing faith and morals early in life.
 In 1786, Guinness opened the first Sunday school in Dublin.

-Many of Guinness's social positions were based in his beliefs of temperance and moderation.
-He believed that the duty of the wealthy and powerful was to set a strong moral example for their citizenry and looked unfavorably on what he viewed as displays of excess.
+Many of Guinness's social positions were based on his beliefs of temperance and moderation.
+He believed that the duty of the wealthy and powerful was to set a strong moral example for their citizenry and looked unfavourably at what he viewed as displays of excess.
 He once protested the traditional feast of a new alderman, worried that the occasion would lead to drunken impropriety, and instead suggested that the money set aside for the banquet be donated to The King's Hospital.
 Guinness's investment in penal reform similarly stemmed from his displeasure towards what he believed was excess punishment towards criminals.
-He was particularly opposed to the culture of dueling among the Irish elite, which he viewed as a deadly sport masquerading as honour, but his efforts to eliminate or reduce dueling were unsuccessful.
+He was particularly opposed to the culture of duelling among the Irish elite, which he viewed as a deadly sport masquerading as honour, but his efforts to eliminate or reduce duelling were unsuccessful.
 Despite his generally temperate positions, Guinness never ventured into the teetotalism movement, instead joining the belief of his fellow brewers that drunkenness was attributed to liquor, not to beer.